 - Badass in a Nice Suit: He dresses the most formally of the buddies, complete with Conspicuous Gloves.

-- Black Humor: Often enjoys making grim jokes at Prompto's expense.
+- Black Comedy: Often enjoys making grim jokes at Prompto's expense.

 - Child Prodigy: As a gifted child, he was given special education to make him the ideal consultant for Noctis.

 - The Confidant: He acts like this for Noctis, who he understands better than anyone.

 - The Consigliere: As Noct's unofficial number two and advisor.